VCL3D/DronePose/README.md

 **Note**

-For running the inference code, Kaolin(0.1.0) is need.
+For running the inference code, Kaolin(0.1.0) is needed.

 ## Train scripts
 You can train your models by running python train.py with the following arguments: